ClementTsang/bottom/schema/README.md

 cargo run --features="generate_schema" -- --generate_schema > schema/nightly/bottom.json
 ```

+Alternatively, run the script in `scripts/schema/generate.sh`, which does this for you.

 ## Publication

 To publish these schemas, cut a new version by copying `nightly` to a new folder with a version number matching bottom's